Nate-Mina/PuCo/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Pure Computers offers a variety of I.T and Custom Computer hardware infrastructure setups from commercial to gaming rigs
+      Pure Computers offers a variety of I.T and  Networking hardware, infrastructure setups from commercial to residential for all your computer and support needs,
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you